itsreverence/real-helper/userscript-svelte/SPORT_TESTING.md

 ---

+## Not Supported

+### UFC & Golf
+> These sports do not have draft functionality on RealSports.
+No action needed.

+---

 ## How to Test
 1. Open a draft modal for the sport
 2. Click "Capture" - verify player data is correct